EvaMaeRey/ggdims/README.md

 ### To expanded to the `:` referenced variables…

-Our strategy will actually use `dims_listed()` which takes vars listed individually, as described [here](https://github.com/ggplot2-extenders/ggplot-extension-club/discussions/18#discussioncomment-10219152).
+Our strategy will actually use `dims_listed()` which takes vars individually specified, as described [here](https://github.com/ggplot2-extenders/ggplot-extension-club/discussions/18#discussioncomment-10219152).
 Then we’ll `vars_unpack()` within our computation.